aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Action coroutines/DoAction.md

 The action logic is determined by a giant switch on the enemy party member's `animid` which is its [enemy](../../../Enums%20and%20IDs/Enemies.md) id.

-TODO: Document the enemy actions in part 3 of the battle docs in a separate place.
+For more information on the enemy actions implementation, consult the [enemy actions](../../Enemy%20actions/Enemy%20actions.md) page.

 ### Post action
 This phase occurs after any actions.
 It starts with logic that allways occur no matter the action: